 How to Use Family Meetings to Build a Closer Family

 Does the idea of Family Meetings seem stilted and artificial to you?
-It certainly did to me, when I first heard about it.
+It certainly did to me, when I first heard about them.

 But once we tried them, we loved them.
 They create connection.
 They give you a way to work things out when everyone's calm.
 They help your kids learn to solve problems.
 They help kids feel like integral members of the family.
 They even help siblings work things out and appreciate each other.

-Explain to your kids that you have a fun idea to make it easier to work out problems that come up.
+Explain to your children that you have a fun idea to make it easier to work out problems that come up.
 Make sure you serve a delicious and festive snack, and keep it short and fun.
+Over time, as your children get older and everyone enjoys the meetings, they can get longer.

 2. Schedule it at the same time every week.

 That way, even if you skip it, working it in the next week will be easy.
-At our house, Sunday evening at dinner is family meeting night, and we try not to schedule anything else.
+For instance, make Sunday evening dinners your family meeting.

 In no particular order, everyone offers appreciations, until everyone has appreciated every other family member: